Employee's declaration of incapacity

 Sending to my employer

-• Direct electronic transmission to my employer's professional space on MyGuichet.lu (if they have one).
+• Direct electronic transmission to my employer's professional eSpace on MyGuichet.lu (if they have one):

-I will also receive a read receipt when my employer has read the certificate.
+First, I will receive a confirmation of transmission (which can be downloaded) I will also receive a confirmation of receipt as soon as my employer has viewed the certificate.

 How do I report my incapacity for work to the CNS?